Amit-api/amit-compiler/README.md

 The purpose of the Amit compiler is to create a generic API definition and code generator tool.
 The goal is to have:
-1. Simple and readable API defintion langiage.
+* Simple and readable API defintion langiage.
-2. The code generator templates not to belong to the compiler and any kind generators can be crecated from as templates from outside.
-3. Code generator templates eazy to write.
+* Code generator templates eazy to write and idependent from the compiler.

 The amit compiler is used to define API using amit API definition language and it uses FreeMaker http://freemarker.org/ to generate code from the definition.